United States to Monaco

 Jewelry cannot be cleared through simplified customs procedure.
 An import delay of 1 day may occur and brokerage accessorial charges may apply.

-UPS Brokerage import site Paris/CDG slic 3419 is not allowed to Customs process jewelry with precious or semi- precious stone.
+UPS Brokerage import site Paris/CDG slic 3419 and Paris / EVRY 9659 are not allowed to Customs process jewelry with precious or semi- precious stone.
 If jewelry contains precious or semi- precious stone, importer must provide alternate broker of his choice who is able to handle it.

 - Shipments containing knives which are over 15 cms in length double edged,with no safety between the blade and handle, and thickness is over 4mm need authorization from the Ministry of Defense (AIMG authorization form).